telsangvi/financial-tracker/README.md

 ## Overview

 This project uses [Jest](https://jestjs.io/) as the testing framework to ensure the correctness of its functionality.
-The test cases cover various aspects of controllers, entities, middleware functions, route handlers, request/response validation, and business logic services.
+The test cases cover various aspects of middleware functions, business logic services and database connection.

 ## Getting Started with Testing